annacraneo/behavox/docs/UserGuideEng.md

 1.2.
 Relationship visualization
 --------------------------

-You can visualize connections for a particular class.
+You can visualize connections for the particular class.
 To see the connection, one should put the mouse pointer on the class.
 Next:

 -   The selected class is highlighted blue;